tkellehe/noodel/README.md

 ---

 The `STRING` literal is created and placed into the pipe.
 At the very end, all of the data in the pipe gets pushed into the output of the program.
 Therein, the `Hello,¤World!` gets printed.
 But what happened to the `¤`?
 The `¤` is used to represent a space when handling `STRING` types.
 This allows for the space character to act as a NOP to seperate commands.
-The same was done with the line feed character which is represented by `¶`.
+The same was done with the line feed character which is represented by `¶` [(...)](docs/string_compression.md)

+## The Pipe

+The main memory model used for _Noodel_ is a pipe.
+Yes, I totally made that up and it is similar to a Stack Based Language.
+The reason why I am willing to say that it is not Stack Based is because data flows through the different tokens in the order in which the are executed.
+The data can diverge or it can converge.
+It is not one stack sitting somewhere, but rather a constant flow of data.
+This is why I think _Noodel_ might do well in ASCII Art challenges [(...)](docs/the_pipe.md)